harrycresswell/harry/content/writing/writing-a-year-in-review.md

 You might boil this down to the following:

-- Build good daily habits
+1. Build good daily habits.
-- Reflect to identify what’s working and what isn’t
+2. Reflect to identify what’s working and what isn’t.
-- Fine-tune, re-focus, drop ineffective habits where necessary
+3. Fine-tune, drop ineffective habits, re-focus.
-- Improve and become the person you wish to be
+4. Improve and become the person you wish to be

+I’ve found that writing an annual review is a great chance to work on points 2. and 3. from the list above.

-With reflection we get a better sense of perspective, we become more self-aware and identify areas in need of improvement.
-It helps you reframe your identity and become better at whatever it is you choose to do.
+Reflection helps gives you a better perspective on things.
+It helps you become more self-aware and identify areas in your life that are in need of improvement.
+By making changes to whatever isn’t working, you re-focus, re-align and stay on track with whatever it is you are trying to achieve.

 ## How I write a review of my year